Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 7 - Working with Databases/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand native PHP syntax for connecting to database, querying databases and working with query results using MySQLi (MySQLi).
+- Native PHP syntax for connecting to database, querying databases and working with query results using MySQLi (MySQLi).
-- Understand PDO, a database agnostic PHP component, and how to use it to perform more complex database operations like Prepared Statements, Stored Procedures and Transactions.
+- PDO, a database agnostic PHP component, and how to use it to perform more complex database operations like Prepared Statements, Stored Procedures and Transactions.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for Working with Databases.